Patternslib/Patterns-site/_posts/Documentation/2014-06-20-parameter-syntax.md

 ---
 layout: documentation
-title: "The declarative syntax for configuring a pattern"
+title: "How to configure a pattern"
 sub: designer
 file: parameters.md
 ---